natnaelengeda/natnaelengeda/README.md

 You can find all my projects here

-- 🔭 &nbsp;I’m currently working on something cool :wink:
+- 🔭 &nbsp;I’m currently working on something cool
 - 🌱 &nbsp;I’m currently learning Python, Vue
 - 💬 &nbsp;Ask me about anything related to Javascript/Typescript/C++ or /React/Vue/Express/Nodejs
 - 👨‍💻 &nbsp;Read more about my projects at [nattyengeda.com](https://nattyengeda.github.io/#portfolio)